-The Queensland workers' compensation system is a system of compulsory (statutory based) insurance.
-The scheme works to encourage early return to work and ensures that injured workers receive entitlements and incentives to return to work.
-It is funded by employer paid insurance premiums or self-insurance levies.
+The Queensland workers' compensation system is a compulsory (statutory-based) insurance scheme.
+Its purpose is to encourage early return to work and ensure that injured workers receive entitlements and incentives to return to work.
+The scheme is funded by employer-paid insurance premiums or self-insurance levies.
 The relevant workers' compensation authorities in Queensland are discussed below.